gvwilson/thirdbit/fiction/madica/index.md

 "Best be gone before they realize their mistake," the cat whispered back, making them both jump.
 It nodded at Ike.
 "Come on."

 Madica and Laurellen helped Ike tilt himself forward.
-"Whoa..." he gasped.
+"Whoa…" he gasped.
 Madica stuck her head out the window to look as well, then wished she hadn't.
 Ike was right: they were at least a dozen floors up, looking out over a narrow valley edged with jagged rocks and icefalls.